Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Abstract

 \section{Abstract}

 Large Neighborhood Search (LNS) is a combinatorial optimization heuristic that starts with an assignment of values for the variables to be optimized, and iteratively improves it by searching a large neighborhood around the current assignment.
 In this paper we consider a learning-based LNS approach for mixed integer programs (MIPs).
-We train a \emph{Neural Diving} model to represent a probability distribution over assignments, which, together with an off-the-shelf MIP solver, generates an initial assignment.
+We train a \emph{Neural Diving} model to generate an initial assignment.
 Formulating the subsequent search steps as a Markov Decision Process, we train a \emph{Neural Neighborhood Selection} policy to select a search neighborhood at each step, which is searched using a MIP solver to find the next assignment.
 The policy network is trained using imitation learning.
-We propose a target policy for imitation that, given enough compute resources, is guaranteed to select the neighborhood containing the optimal next assignment amongst all possible choices for the neighborhood of a specified size.
-Our approach matches or outperforms all the baselines on five real-world MIP datasets with large-scale instances from diverse applications, including two production applications at Google.
-It achieves $2\times$ to $37.8\times$ better average primal gap than the best baseline on three of the datasets at large running times.
+We propose a target policy for imitation that is designed to select the neighborhood containing the optimal next assignment amongst all possible choices for the neighborhood of a specified size.
+Our approach matches or outperforms all the baselines on five diverse real-world MIP datasets with large-scale instances, including two production applications at a large technology company.
+It achieves $2\times$ to $37.8\times$ better average primal gap than the best baseline on three datasets at large running times.